Hashtag Web3 Logo

 Major sidechains:

-Polygon PoS (Originally Matic Network): Ethereum sidechain, independent validator set. $1-2B TVL, billions in daily volume.
+• Polygon PoS (Originally Matic Network): Ethereum sidechain with an independent validator set.

-Arbitrum Nova (ArbITRUM Orbit): Sidechain using Arbitrum technology but with own validator set.
+• Arbitrum Nova (ArbITRUM Orbit): Sidechain using Arbitrum technology but with its own validator set.

-Sidechains are popular for gaming and specific applications but less popular than rollups lately.
+Sidechains are popular for gaming and specific applications but have seen less adoption than rollups recently.

 Sidechain vs. Layer 2